andreaskring/bitmagasinet-gui/README.md

 ## Installation

 In order to build the project you will need to install Java (version 1.8) and [Maven](http://maven.apache.org/) (version 3.3.9 or above).
 Git will of course also be needed.
-Do the install following to install the project:
+Do the following to install the project:

 * Clone this project and change directory to the folder containing the project
 * (Run the tests with `$ mvn clean test`)